 “Well, usually it’s just half the city.”

-The characters from the first book already made themselves comfortable in the space that they claimed in my heart and this book just proved how precious each of them are.
+The characters from the first book already made themselves comfortable in the space that they claimed in my heart and this book just proved how precious each of them is.
 Precious not in a way that they must be coddled and stored safely away but the preciousness that speaks of their value and rarity.
 It reminded me ironically while writing this review of Ralph (Wreck It Ralph) and his declaration and acceptance of his nature: “I’m bad, and that’s good.
 I will never be good, and that’s not bad.
 There’s no one I’d rather be than me.”

 Aside from the Crows, Crooked Kingdom was made all the more interesting by the introductions of several characters.
 Like Jasper’s father who made them feel like errant kids and less like the badass outcasts they are.
-And also other characters — Stormhond, Zoya and Genya — who I understand are part of the books from Grisha Verse set in the same world of Six of Crows.
+And also other characters — Stormhond, Zoya, and Genya — who I understand are part of the books from Grisha Verse set in the same world of Six of Crows.
 There is also Inej’s Sankta Alina who she mentions quite often and I am growing terribly curious that I might just pick up Shadow and Bone one of these days.
 Dunyasha aka The White Blade is another character introduced in this book and it is a pity that we only got a glimpse of another curious character before she was bested by Inej.

 Kaz is still the same cunning and cruel character he is in the first book but this time he’s on edge and a little desperate.
 His vulnerability in this book is partly because of his Wraith and his haunting past that will never truly be gone.
 But don’t mistake Brekker for being the typical bad boy in a story who is tortured by his demons and will be healed by his lady love, because that is not who he is here.
 He is broken and beyond redemption, he is cruel, greedy, bordering on evil and a brilliant master manipulator.
 But one thing you can be sure of is his loyalty to his crew.